young-sudo/visiumflow/README.md

 If you are working with your own data, for each dataset, the `outs` directory will contain the cell segmentation based binned output and spatial output data.
 For a more detailed description of Visium HD's outputs, see the documentation on our support [site](https://www.10xgenomics.com/support/software/space-ranger/latest/analysis/outputs/output-overview).

 The data was originally processed using `spaceranger count` v3.0.0.
-However, to generate the Space Ranger cell segmentation outputs used in this guide, the public colon cancer and normal adjacent tissue datasets were reprocessed using `spaceranger count` v4.0.1.
+However, to generate the Space Ranger cell segmentation outputs used in this project, the public colon cancer and normal adjacent tissue datasets were reprocessed using `spaceranger count` v4.0.1.

 # Usage